youmeatsix/openvpn/README.md

 This is a Add-On for [Home Assistant](https://www.home-assistant.io) which enables to tunnel the communication of your Home Assistant server with the world through a VPN connection.

-This Add-On is interesting especially for those you having a Google Home Mini and/or Amazon Alex integrated into your local Home Assistant but don't want to expose it into the world and already have a trustworthy remote Server with a SSL certificate (acquired e.g. using [Certbot](https://certbot.eff.org/)).
+This Add-On is interesting especially for those of you having a Google Home Mini and/or Amazon Alex integrated into your local Home Assistant but don't want to expose it into the world and already have a trustworthy remote Server with a SSL certificate (acquired e.g. using [Certbot](https://certbot.eff.org/)).